shaykatz1/redAlertPushoverNotification/README.md

-# RedAlertStatusChanger
+# RedAlertPushoverNotification

-RedAlertStatusChanger is a node js library for automatic change your slack status incase of a red alert (צבע אדום) in your city
+RedAlertPushoverNotification is a node js library for sending a notification to your phone via the pushover app, of a red alert (צבע אדום) in your city
+This is especially useful for iphone users, as the pushover app allows your to bypass DND mode and silent mode via the critical alerts feature.

 ## Installation